Inclusive Recruitment: 9 Practices + Infographic

 • Having an intersectional approach

-Many businesses take inclusivity very seriously.
+Many businesses highly prioritize inclusiveness.
 In order to ensure diverse recruiting practices and avoid discrimination, they’ve created special diversity and inclusion jobs.
-People who work there strive to create an environment in which every employee is valued and has equal opportunities.
+People who work there strive to cultivate a workplace where all staff feel appreciated and have equal chances to advance.

 Workplace Inclusivity Infographic

 Diversity and inclusion help create a welcoming atmosphere for every employee.
 But that’s not their only benefit.
-They also provide companies with unique advantages.
+They also provide firms with unique advantages.
 Want to know more?
-Check out this infographic:
+Look through this infographic:

 The infographic explains the meaning of workplace diversity and inclusion and highlights their benefits.